Galactic diffuse gamma-ray emission from GeV to PeV energies in light of up-to-date cosmic ray measurements

-\section{Cosmic ray propagation model}
+\subsection{Cosmic ray propagation model}

+We use the GALPROP package\footnote{https://galprop.stanford.edu} \citep{1998ApJ...509..212S,1998ApJ...493..694M} to calculate the propagation of CRs and the production of secondary particles and emission.
+GALPROP solves the propagation equations numerically, with inputs of the ISM, the magnetic and radiation fields from astronomical observations and cross sections from nuclear and particle physics experiments.
+The three-dimensional ISM distribution is obtained based on surveys of HI and CO emission, together with a modeling of the ionized gas \citep{1976ApJ...208..346G,1988ApJ...324..248B,1991Natur.354..121C}.
+The ISRF distribution is calculated based on the stellar population and dust absorption and re-emission \citep{2005ICRC....4...77P}.
+The magnetic field is assumed to be an analytical form of $B=5\exp(-|z|/2\,{\rm kpc}-r/10\,{\rm kpc})~\mu G$ \citep[adjusted from][]{1998ApJ...493..694M}.
+More details can be found in the manual of GALPROP\footnote{https://galprop.stanford.edu/code.php?option=manual}.

 In this work we employ a one-zone cylindrically symmetric geometry to describe the propagation volume of CRs in the Milky Way.
 The radial extension of the propagation cylinder is fixed to be $r_{\rm max}=20$ kpc, and the halo height $z_h$ is a free parameter to be fitted using the CR data.
-The propagation of charged particles in the random magnetic field is characterized by a diffusion process, including possible convection, reacceleration by randomly moving magnetized plasma waves, energy losses and fragmentations due to interactions with the interstellar medium (ISM) \citep{1964ocr..book.....G,2007ARNPS..57..285S}.
-We use the GALPROP package\footnote{https://galprop.stanford.edu} \citep{1998ApJ...509..212S,1998ApJ...493..694M} to calculate the propagation of CRs and the production of secondary particles and emission.
-GALPROP solves the propagation equations numerically, with inputs of the ISM, the magnetic and radiation fields from astronomical observations and cross sections from nuclear and particle physics experiments.
+The propagation of charged particles in the random magnetic field is characterized by a diffusion process, including possible convection, reacceleration by randomly moving magnetized plasma waves, energy losses and fragmentations due to interactions with the ISM \citep{1964ocr..book.....G,2007ARNPS..57..285S}.

 The diffusion coefficient is parameterized as $D(R)=\beta^{\eta}D_0(R/4~{\rm GV})^{\delta}$, where $R$ is particle's rigidity, $\beta$ is dimensionless velocity in unit of light speed, $\delta$ is the slope of rigidity dependence, and $\eta$ is a phenomenological parameter introduced to better fit the low energy secondary-to-primary ratios.
 The convection velocity is assumed to be perpendicular to the Galactic plane, with magnitude being proportional to $z$ coordinate.
 The convection velocity is assumed to be 0 at $z=0$, and the gradient $dV/dz$ is a free parameter.
 The reacceleration is described by a diffusion in the momentum space, whose strength is characterized by the Alfvenic speed $v_A$ of magnetized disturbances \citep{1994ApJ...431..705S}.
-These parameters, $D_0$, $\delta$, $z_h$, $dV/dz$ or $v_A$, and $\eta$ give a complete description of the propagation of CRs.
+The parameters $D_0$, $\delta$, $z_h$, $dV/dz$ or $v_A$, and $\eta$ are the free parameters of the propagation model.